MohdAqib8267/OOPS/README.md

 # OOPS
 <hr/>

+# Access specifiers(IMP)
+> #### Access Specifiers IMP :  The access specifiers are used to define how functions and variables can be accessed outside the class.
+There are three types of access specifiers:
+>1.
+Private: Functions and variables declared as private can be accessed only within the same class, and they cannot be accessed outside the class they are declared.
+>2.
+Public: Functions and variables declared under public can be accessed from anywhere.
+>3.
+Protected: Functions and variables declared as protected cannot be accessed outside the class except a child class.
+This specifier is generally used in inheritance.

 # Constructer
 > Constructor is a special method which is invoked automatically at the time of object creation.
 It is used to initialize the data members of new objects generally.
 The constructor in C++ has the same name as class or structure.